killermann/facilitator-cards/content/cards/subcommittees.md

 prop_1: "Flipchart"
 prop_2: "Markers"
 prop_3: ""
 explanation: "Break a big idea into smaller parts, and assign each group a different component to discuss.
-On their flipchart, ask them to scribe definitions, keywords, or drawings that explain or problem-solve their component.
-When subcommittees have had enough time to work through their concept, have each group appoint a spokesperson to share their findings with the full group."
+On their own flipchart sheet, ask them to scribe definitions, keywords, or drawings that explain or problem-solve their component.
+When subcommittees have had enough time to work through their concepts, have each group appoint a spokesperson to share their findings with the full group."
 longer_context: ""
 external_link: ""
 general_notes: ""